ProzorroUKR/openprocurement.api/docs/source/complaints-award.rst

 If tender award complaint was satisfied by the Complaint Review Body, then procuring entity has to correct problems.

-One of the possible solution is award cancellation:
+One of the possible solutions is award cancellation:

 .. include:: tutorial/award-complaint-satisfied-resolving.http
    :code:

 Creating new award:

 .. include:: tutorial/award-complaint-newaward.http
    :code:

 Submitting Resolution Confirmation
 ----------------------------------